KPIs & Operating Metrics(New)

 Exxon Mobil (XOM) Long-Term Debt Repayments (2019 - 2025)

-Exxon Mobil's Long-Term Debt Repayments history spans 12 years, with the latest figure at $1.1 billion for Q4 2025.
+Exxon Mobil (XOM) has disclosed Long-Term Debt Repayments for 12 consecutive years, with $1.1 billion as the latest value for Q4 2025.

-• Long-Term Debt Repayments for Q4 2025 was $1.1 billion at Exxon Mobil, up from $6.0 million in the prior quarter.
+• Long-Term Debt Repayments hit $1.1 billion in Q4 2025 for Exxon Mobil, up from $6.0 million in the prior quarter.